elementscode/application/README.md

 // Create http verb routes and use the json method to send back json. router.route('get', '/products/:id', async function(this: IRequest) {
   let product = await getProduct(this.params.get('id'));

-  this.json(product);
+  // set the http status code.
+  this.status(200);

+  // set http headers.
+  this.header('X-PoweredBy', 'elements');

+  // serialize object to json and send to the client. this.json(product);
 });
 ```